James Thew - Fotolia

 Silos have always been a problem in IT, but in the modern data center, virtualization plays an increasingly central role that requires admins and management to open lines of communication and responsibility.
 The introduction of virtualization exposed everything as it was pushed into this new environment, which tore down some silos but quickly gave rise to others.
 The virtual infrastructure manager is responsible for this new environment, but unlike in previous silos, few understand how extensive this environment can be.

 Who is included in the virtualization domain?

-Virtualized infrastructure might fall under the virtualization administrator's umbrella, but that doesn't mean other groups shouldn't be involved -- in fact, it's ideal if they are.
+Virtualized infrastructure might fall under the virtual infrastructure manager's umbrella, but that doesn't mean other groups shouldn't be involved -- in fact, it's ideal if they are.
 Networking is still networking, even if much of the physical aspect of it has disappeared.
 Server maintenance is still necessary; the daily tasks haven't changed significantly even though the hardware platform has.
-While there might be minor differences, servers are still servers, even if they have been virtualized, so the virtualization administrator will need to learn to give up some level of control and share responsibility for certain tasks.
+While there might be minor differences, servers are still servers, even if they have been virtualized, so the virtual infrastructure manager will need to learn to give up some level of control and share responsibility for certain tasks.

 Virtualization is central

-Because virtualization administrators might not have an in-depth knowledge of networking and server management, other team members need to be trained to work in this new environment.
+Because virtual infrastructure managers might not have an in-depth knowledge of networking and server management, other team members need to be trained to work in this new environment.
 Cross training was a pretty big buzz word a few years ago, but it's fallen out of favor.
 In these shared environments, however, it's more critical than it has ever been.